EuroWhisper/i-bet-ya-that-nx/README.md

 After that, follow the instructions below to get whichever service you need to work on running locally.

-## i-bet-ya-that-nx
+## prediction-frontend

 This is the main application for the i-bet-ya-that project.
 It is a [Next.js](https://nextjs.org/) application that provides the frontend for the project, as well as the API for the project.

 ### Environment variables

-The i-bet-ya-that-nx service requires the following environment variables to be set in order to run (place in ./apps/i-bet-ya-that/.env):
+The prediction-frontend service requires the following environment variables to be set in order to run (place in ./apps/prediction-frontend/.env):

 OpenAI API key:
 `OPENAI_API_KEY=[API key]`